Law Enforcement Careers

 A detective is a plain-clothed investigator who has the job of collecting the evidence surrounding criminal cases.

-There are some investigators that work in specific areas of crime.
+Some investigators work in specific areas of crime.

 An investigator will examine records, conduct interviews, and observe the suspect’s activities.